black77dragon/DragonShield/README.md

 python3 python_scripts/deploy_db.py
 ```

+### ZKB CSV Import
+Drag a `Depotauszug*.csv` file onto the **Import ZKB Statement** zone in the Data Import/Export view or use *Select File* to choose it manually.
+The parser maps all rows to the PositionReports table.

 ### GPT Shell
 A small CLI to experiment with OpenAI function calls.
 Requires `OPENAI_API_KEY` in the environment.